YSZhuoyang/parallel-random-forests/README.md

 # ParallelizedRandomForests
-A parallelized version of random forests learning model training and testing.
+A parallelized version of random forests learning model training and predicting.